ioccc-src/winner/1994/westley/README.md

 make all
 ```

-Depending on the compilation line you will get different messages (as errors)
-which let you play the game.
+There are a variety of different `-D` flags you can give to `cc` that change the
+message you get.
+You might wish to look at the [source code](westley.c) to get a
+better idea or see below in the [Original try](#original-try) section for
+running the game from start to finish.

 ## Original use:

-There is no running as such.
-See below.
+There is no running of this program directly as it is supposed to fail to
+compile: the purpose of the game is to escape the dungeon but depending on the
+compiler line you will get a different message (**as compiler errors** due to
+`#include` files not existing).
+One compiler line will make you win the game
+(escape the dungeon) and others will show something else.

+_This is independent of the previous (if there are any previous) compiler
+invocations_ specified.
+That means with the right compiler invocation you can
+'win' the game on the first go.
+But unlike the [alternate code](westley.alt.c),
+you do not run this program as it will not compile: instead it will be compiler
+error messages; there is no running the program.

 ## Original try:

-For something more interesting try compiling it with
+For something more interesting try compiling it with different `cc -D`
-different cc arguments.
-For example:
+arguments:

 ```sh
 cc -Describe -Door westley.c